Big Beach (company): History

-In June of 2022, Big Beach announced a number of new projects including the upcoming films Tropical Gothic and Out of My Mind.
-In February, 2022, Big Beach moved its headquarters to their Los Angeles-based offices and laid off a number of New York-based staff.
-This came after Saraf had already "quietly" left Big Beach in 2021.
+In June 2022, Big Beach announced a number of new projects including the upcoming films Tropical Gothic and Out of My Mind.
+In February, 2022, Big Beach moved its headquarters to their Los Angeles-based offices.
+They announced that they had fully relocated to Los Angeles in January of 2024, and that their upcoming movies Out of My Mind and Winner were set to premiere at the 2024 Sundance Film Festival.

 Filmography

 Films

 Big Beach has produced or co-produced the following films: